 If you like candied pecans, you’re gonna fall in love with this easy and quick cinnamon candied pecans recipe.
 The combination of a deep brown sugar flavor with a cinnamon twist melts in your mouth.
 They are easy and quick to bake, and make great gifts–if you don’t eat them all first!

 I love the sweet and crunchy taste with the nutty flavor of pecans.

 My husband and I used to work for a company that built natural gas pipelines.
 We worked a job in Waynesboro, Georgia, and rented a cute little duplex with a row of pecan trees out front.

 Wouldn’t that have been wonderful to walk outside and get some pecans, especially for this sugared pecans recipe?
 Oh, a girl can dream.

 For this candied pecans recipe, I bought the pecans at Aldi’s.
-They sell the them for a great price.
+They sell them for a great low price.

 Recipe and printable instructions listed at the end of the post.

-Add two egg whites to a bowl and whisk until it’s fluffy.
+Add two egg whites to a bowl and whisk until it’s frothy.

 That way the sugars and cinnamon will stick well.
 Even with just egg whites, the pecans are already looking pretty, don’t you think?

 Next, add the white sugar… Are you getting excited?
 This looks like snow.
 It’s the only type of “snow” I will get down here in Florida. 😉 Give it a good stir and coat the pecans.

 Add the brown sugar.
-The brown sugar is what is going to give it that deeper flavor.
+The brown sugar is what is going to give the candied nuts that deep flavor.
 Give it a stir again and get the pecans fully coated.

 Finally, add the cinnamon and toss them again to cover them completely.
 It smells so good.
 And when you bake them, they are really going to make the kitchen smell like Christmas.